tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

    :alt: Ready status for the pick operation while the delivery operation is Waiting Another
          Operation.

 Click on the picking delivery order to begin processing it.
-If the product is in stock, Odoo will automatically reserve the product.
+If the product is in stock, CoquiAPPs will automatically reserve the product.
 Click :guilabel:`Validate` to mark the picking as :guilabel:`Done`, then the delivery order will be ready for processing.
 Since the documents are linked, the products which have been previously picked are automatically reserved on the delivery